cedards/langfish/README.md

 #### Card Images

 Card images should ideally be around 150x200 pixels for fastest load times.
-They can be any formatted supported by web browsers, so your best bet is one of:
+They can be any format supported by web browsers, so your best bet is one of:

 - PNG